jeffreyxchen/touchbar-ticker/README.md

   - Copy and paste the example script from btc_ticker.txt
   - Click save

 After that, you're done!
-Feel free to add new coins by editing the url in the script.
-Hope this helped!
+Different coins can be added by editing the url in the script (e.g. replace ...com/v1/ticker/bitcoin/ with ...com/v1/ticker/ethereum/ to go from BTC to ETH).